-When it comes to student loans, however, while you may be able to add a co-signer such as your spouse to improve your chances of getting approved, most lenders will only consider one (i.e. your) income regardless.
+However, when it comes to student loans adding your spouse as a co-signor may not improve your chances of getting approved.
+Most lenders will only consider one (i.e. your) income.
 Thus, if you have a $1,000 student loan payment, $4,500 mortgage ($5,500 overall monthly debt payment) and your own gross income is $5,000, your new DTI ratio for the purposes of student loan refinancing is 110%!

 This is important because most student loan lenders, 6 out of 7 that FitBUX partners with, use this method to qualify married couples for student loan refinancing.
-Only one will proceed with the method similar to that of mortgages, i.e. they add both incomes instead of only using one to qualify you for the student loan refinance.
+Only one adds both incomes together instead of only using one to qualify you for the student loan refinance.

 The “General” Recommendation